dannymagnus/CI_MS1_RRWeddings/README.md

 ## Project Goals

 ### User Goals
-- Finding stationary products and services for wedding events.
+- Finding station3ry products and services for wedding events.
 - See example products and be able to contact the company.
 - Find information about the restaurant.
-- Get ideas and inspiration for wedding stationary.
+- Get ideas and inspiration for wedding stationery.

 ### Site Owner Goals
 - To generate leads for sales of the different wedding stationery packages.